Skip to Content

 #6 Excellent Trade-In And Resale Value

-When you buy a diesel truck, you may pay a little more for it, but you will more than recoup the money you spend for it.
+When you buy a diesel vehicle, you may pay a little more for it, but you will more than recoup the money you spend on it.

 That’s because will it stand up to the most rugged conditions for years.